Spyridon Trikoupis: Orations and history

 His funeral oration for his friend Lord Byron, delivered in the cathedral of Missolonghi in 1824 was translated into many languages.
 A collection of his earlier religious and political orations was published in Paris in 1836.
 He was the author of Istoria tis Ellinikis Epanastaseos (London, 1853–1857), his work on the history of the Greek revolution.

 Children

-He was the father of Charilaos Trikoupis, also a Prime Minister of Greece.
+He was the father of Charilaos Trikoupis, who also served as the prime minister of Greece.